cmsg-icl/crystal_shape_control/Job_Submitter_general_IC-CX1/README.md

 **\[jobname\].e\[pbsjobid\]**
 For debugging.
 Records the screen outputs when PBS system executes the .qsub file (usually error messages).

+## How to generate a configuration file

+4 scripts included in the main directory are for general proposes, which need configuration before being used.
+Configurations are automatically executed using `config_CODE.sh` scripts stored separately in sub-folders with code names.
+An example (GROMACS_v0.1) is placed in the main directory for illustrating proposes.

+To generate a configuration file for a new code, several modification should be made.
+Lines need modification are marked with comment lines `#--# BEGIN_USER`, `#--# END_USER` and instructions.
+Several considerations suggested:

+1. Title line: Who is responsible for this file?
+2. Title line: The date and version of the file?
+A new `config_CODE.sh` file changes the version number after the decimal point, i.e. v0.1 --> v0.2, while a change in general-propose scripts changes the major version number and resets the minor version number i.e., v0.1 --> v1.0
+3. Script directory: The default directory
+4. Executable directory: The default directory or `module load` command
+5. Executable name: The default executable name and command-line options - does the code require any general in-line commands?
+Of course users can also define them in command lines, except the mandatory input.
+6. Default parameters for parallel jobs: Depends on your habit.
+Do you prefer 24 cores per node or 32 cores?
+Do you need GPUs?
+7. PRE_CALC: What is the general format of mandatory inputs?
+(Maybe I'll directly use regular expressions for the next version...)
+8. FILE_EXT: What is the general format of optional inputs?
+9. POST_CALC: What is the general format of outputs?
+10. JOB_SUBMISSION_TEMPLATE: Any specific environmental setups for the code? e.g., Do you need a dynamically linked lib?
+Do you need export some environmental variables?

 ## Program specific instructions